mstmari/100-Days-Of-Code/README.md

 Day 12: did not accomplish much, worked on admin sign up and read about firebase and API design patterns.

 Day 13: Built out admin and logout feature tests.

-I want to finish Amusement park tomorrow monday 2/11
+Day 14: atteneded study group and completed on coding challenge on CodePen